paulinarosales/rna-seq-snakemake-pipeline/README.md

 - This pipeline only works with _paired-end_ Illumnia sequencing reads <!-- and trimming depending on the specified `Sequencer` in a color-chemistry aware mode. -->

+- The original pipeline has a `merge_fq_lanes` rule adapted for particular `input fastq.gz filenames`, for more information check **step 3 on Getting started.**

 - The default configurations for this workflow are suitable to run snakemake on the `Helmholtz-Munich HPC` and using conda to deal with software dependencies.
 If one wishes to run the pipeline on a different computing platform, the profiles need to be adapted accordingly.

-- The pipeline only supports GENCODE genomes as reference, choose the right `GENCODE Realease` as value for the `Target_genome` entry in your `confi/sample_manifest.tsv`.
+- The pipeline only supports GENCODE genomes as reference, choose the right `GENCODE Realease` as value for the `Target_genome` entry in your `config/sample_manifest.tsv`.
 These are the equivalent realeases for GENCODE and UCSC databases:

     | Organism | GENCODE Realease | GENCODE Genome | UCSC Genome |